 The student counsellor has expertise in the areas of:

 - Personal circumstances

 The student counsellors work university-wide and independent.
 The conversations are confidential.

-In case of unacceptable behaviour, the confidential counsellor acts independently from the employer and functions as a sounding board and intermediary.
-The confidential counsellor will not judge nor make any decisions.
+In case of unacceptable behaviour, the confidential adviser acts independently from the employer and functions as a sounding board and intermediary.
+The confidential adviser will not judge nor make any decisions.